KXKS-FM

-KXKS-FM (93.7 MHz, "Kiss Country 93.7") is a country-formatted radio station serving the Shreveport–Bossier City metropolitan area, licensed to Shreveport.
+KXKS-FM (93.7 MHz, "Kiss Country 93.7") is an American country-formatted radio station serving the Shreveport–Bossier City metropolitan area, licensed to Shreveport.
 A Townsquare Media station, it operates with an ERP of 100 kW from a transmitter in Mooringsport.
 Its studios are located on Westport Avenue in West Shreveport (one mile west of Shreveport Regional Airport), and are shared with its other five sister stations in the market.

 History

 Attention Misfts! – The launch of KEEL-FM

 KEEL-FM had its original construction permit issued on July 14, 1966, as the FM counterpart of KEEL, which it has always been co-owned with.
 In preparation of the new FM station's sign-on "around Jan.
 1, 1969", construction began in October 1967 on a new 7,800-square-foot, three-story building in downtown Shreveport to house KEEL and KEEL-FM.
 The new building represented a $250,000 investment by KEEL's then-owner, Nashville-based LIN Broadcasting, who had acquired the AM station in 1962 and would be the FM station's founding owner.
 A transmitter was originally located on 937 Stoner Street in the city of Shreveport, operating with 100 kW of power but from a 263-foot tower, a fraction of the height it operates from now.